-- 11x14 spiralbound sketchbook for sketches, journal entries and printouts of your project - Two flash drives or multiple recordable CDs to backup your projects - A 2B and 4B pencil - Colored pencils, pens, fine-tip markers, watercolors or other media to color your sketches (I recommend Berol Prismacolor art pencils; they are soft so you can make colors dark.
-Approx \$17 for 12) - Materials fee of \$5 to cover purchase of 20 sheets of 8.5"x11" photo-quality inkjet paper
+- 11x14 spiralbound sketchbook for sketches, journal entries and printouts of your project - Two flash drives or multiple recordable CDs to backup your projects - A 2B and 4B pencil - Colored pencils, pens, fine-tip markers, watercolors or other media to color your sketches

+(I recommend Berol Prismacolor art pencils; they are soft so you can make colors dark.
+They cost about \$17 for 12 pencils at any art supply store.)